kjstanzick/KidneyGPS/README.md

 The KidneyGPS is available at https://kidneygps.ur.de/gps/.
 It summarizes information on association and annotation of variants and genes mapping to 424 genetic loci identified for glomerular filtration rate based on a GWAS meta-analysis of UK Biobank and CKDGen consortium data (n=1,201,909) [Stanzick et al. Nat.
 Commun.
 2021].
 Variants and genes were anotated using various data sources that are described in detail on the website.

 ### Dependencies
-KidneyGPS depends on the following other R packages:  LIST THE PACKAGES
+KidneyGPS depends on the following other R packages:  data.table, shiny, shinyBS, DT, shinyjs, shinyWidgets, htmltools

 ### Release History
 * Version 1.3 (Current version, Nov 2022)